ballerina-platform/ballerina-distribution/doc-guidelines.md

 24. After any update to a BBE is done or a new BBE is added, please add Anjana Fernando (lafernando) and Praneesha as reviewers.

-For information on generating BBEs and testing them locally, see [How To Do the Bio Prod Sync and Doc Generations](https://docs.google.com/document/d/1XrYC4aOnyUg8ge-A_o0dLITJSiJsZw_x428mTUDjpKA/edit?ts=5f52f23b#heading=h.dwgoecewvrjj).

 ## Running Ballerina By Examples

 After writing a Ballerina By Example, you can also run it to test and verify if the output is accurate.
 Follow the instuctions below to do this.